goc-development/btf-bugtracker/.github/ISSUE_TEMPLATE/bug-report.md

 Add any other context about the problem here.

 ---
-*Place an X (no spaces) between the brackets to confirm that you have read the line below.*
+*Place an X (no spaces) between the brackets to confirm that you have read the lines below.*
 - [ ] I have provided reproduction instructions
 - [ ] I have replaced all fields (shown with CAPITALS) with the necessary information
 - [ ] I have included F9 logs if relevant